KSnyderCode/Waze2PostGIS/README.md

 This project is meant to serve to download data from the Waze For Cities datafeed and insert into tables within a PostGIS enabled database.
 This will allow for integration with desktop-based GIS software.
 The SQL script will create the schema, tables, indexes, and set the timezone for the database.

 The general overview of the repository is as follows:
--Create Postgres Database (manually)
+1. Create Postgres Database (manually)
--Run database initialization script
+2. Run database initialization script
--Run the datafeed script through CRON every X minutes.
+3. Run the datafeed script through CRON every X minutes.
--Run the duplicate removal script through CRON every X+1 minutes.
+4. Run the duplicate removal script through CRON every X+1 minutes.

 ## Python Packages Required